What is Regulated?

 - In the instance of a biting incident, proof of these vaccinations may be required by an Ordinance Enforcement Officer.

-- Dogs that bark continuously are considered to be a nuisance and may be reported to the Division of Health and Neighborhood Services at (814) 234-7191.
+- Dogs that bark continuously are considered to be a nuisance and may be reported to Ordinance Enforcement at (814) 234-7191.
 To be a nuisance, the dog must bark continuously for at least 10 minutes in an hour.

 - All dogs are required to be on a leash when off the owner’s or keeper’s property.